WoltLab/docs.woltlab.com/docs/package_pip_menu-item.md

 ### `<menu>`

-The target menu that the item should be added to, requires the internal identifier set by creating a menu through the [menu.xml][package_pip_menu].
+The target menu that the item should be added to, requires the internal identifier set by creating a menu through the [menu.xml](package_pip_menu.md).

 ### `<title>`